tumajote/Mnist-NN-classifier/Documentation/Implementation.md

 The training of the network is done by the gradient_descent and backpropagate modules.

 The method train_with_stochastic_gradient_descent divides the training set into minibatches which size can be given as parameter.
-The method computes the gradient for quadratic cost function with the method backpropagate for a given minibatch and updates the weights and biases accordingly.
-The learning rate can also be adjusted by giving a parameter to the train_with_stochastic_gradient_descent method.
+The method computes the gradient for cross entropy cost function with the method backpropagate for a given minibatch and updates the network’s weights and biases with the L2 regularization function.
+The learning rate and regularization parameters are given as parameters to the train_with_stochastic_gradient_descent method.

 ## Data

-The data module provides methods for loading the mnist dataset from a zip file and converting the data into an format that helps to utilize it in the classifier.
+The data module provides methods for loading the mnist dataset from a zip file and converting the data into a format that helps to utilize it in the classifier.

+## Plotting

+The plot module provides functions for plotting the results as graphs.
+The plotting function provides graphs for cost and accuracy.